AdaCore/spark2014/lrm/source/packages.rst

    defined ``state_name`` a ``constituent_list`` listing each
    ``constituent`` from which it is composed.

+.. centered:: **Restrictions that may be Applied**

+.. include:: restrictions-and-profiles.rst
+   :start-after: 7.2.2 Refined State Aspect
+   :end-before:  END OF FILE

 .. centered:: **Dynamic Semantics**

 There are no dynamic semantics associated with state abstraction and refinement.